openfedem/openfedem.org/docs/index.md

 ## About the software

-Fedem, an acronym for **F**inite **E**lement **D**ynamics in **E**lastic **M**echanisms,
+FEDEM, an acronym for **F**inite **E**lement **D**ynamics in **E**lastic **M**echanisms,
 provides both a technology platform and an engineering framework for virtual testing of complex mechanical assemblies.
 It provides a complete set of features to create, solve and post-process a model in a 3D graphical environment.
 Dynamics results in the form of curves and animations are available during and after model solution.
-Combined with the fast and numerically stable Fedem solvers, the user interface facilitates an engineering process with shortened turnaround times and quick access to simulation results for a clearer understanding of the physical behavior of the model.
-Fedem also provides intuitive and high-performing post-processing capabilities, including full stress analysis, eigenmode solutions, strain gage solutions and fatigue analysis for selected time steps.
+Combined with the fast and numerically stable FEDEM solvers, the user interface facilitates an engineering process with shortened turnaround times and quick access to simulation results for a clearer understanding of the physical behavior of the model.
+FEDEM also provides intuitive and high-performing post-processing capabilities, including full stress analysis, eigenmode solutions, strain gage solutions and fatigue analysis for selected time steps.

 ![User Interface](images/user_interface_2.png)

-## Core Features
+## Core features

-The core features of the Fedem software, as outlined in the user guide and related documentation, include:
+The core features of the FEDEM software, as outlined in the user guide and related documentation, include:

-1. **Modeling and Simulation**: Fedem allows users to create complex models using its graphical user interface (GUI).
+1. **Modeling and Simulation**: FEDEM allows users to create complex models using its graphical user interface (GUI).
 These models can include various mechanical components and systems, enabling detailed simulation of dynamic behavior.

 2. **Multibody Dynamics**: The software specializes in active nonlinear multibody dynamics[^1], allowing for the analysis of systems composed of interconnected rigid and flexible bodies.
 This is particularly useful for studying the motion and forces within mechanical systems.

-3. **Finite Element Analysis (FEA)**: Fedem integrates FEA capabilities to analyze the structural integrity of components under various load conditions.
+3. **Finite Element Analysis (FEA)**: FEDEM integrates FEA capabilities to analyze the structural integrity of components under various load conditions.
 This feature is essential for stress and deformation analysis.

-4. **Integrated Solvers**: Fedem includes solvers for both dynamic and static analysis, providing comprehensive tools for engineers to evaluate the performance of their models under different scenarios.
+4. **Integrated Solvers**: FEDEM includes solvers for both dynamic and static analysis, providing comprehensive tools for engineers to evaluate the performance of their models under different scenarios.

 5. **User Interface and Visualization**: The software features an intuitive user interface that simplifies the modeling process.
 It also offers robust visualization tools to help users interpret simulation results effectively.

-6. **Customization and Scripting**: Advanced users can extend the functionality of Fedem through scripting and customization, enabling automation of repetitive tasks and integration with other software tools.
+6. **Customization and Scripting**: Advanced users can extend the functionality of FEDEM through scripting and customization, enabling automation of repetitive tasks and integration with other software tools.

-7. **Application in Various Industries**: Fedem is used across multiple industries, including aerospace, automotive, and energy, for tasks such as designing mechanical systems, evaluating structural components, and optimizing product performance.
+7. **Application in Various Industries**: FEDEM is used across multiple industries, including aerospace, automotive, and energy, for tasks such as designing mechanical systems, evaluating structural components, and optimizing product performance.

 8. **Marine features**: Regular and irregular waves (JONSWAP), current, vessel RAOs[^2], see environment with marin growth.
-Import of standard marine components, such as mooring lines, beam strings, speaceframes (Jackets).
+Import of standard marine components, such as mooring lines, beam strings, space frames (Jackets).

 9. **Slender soil piles**: Soil pile interaction represented by P-Z, P-Y and T-Z curves emulating degradation of soil stiffness.

-10. **[Outdated integration] Aerodynamic forces on wind turbines**: This feature was enabled by an earlier version of AeroDyn by NREL.
+10. **[Outdated integration] Aerodynamic forces on wind turbines**: This feature was enabled by an earlier version of [AeroDyn](https://www.nrel.gov/wind/nwtc/aerodyn.html) by NREL.
 AeroDyn uses the BEM (Blade Element Momentum) theory, which combines blade element theory and momentum theory to calculate the aerodynamic forces on each section of the wind turbine blade.
+The functionality is based in AeroDyn version 13 and has not been updated support the newer versions 14 and 15.
-If you have interest in this capability and want to contribute re-enablement of it, please reach out to us with a mail to the [developers](mailto:developers@openfedem.org).
+If you have interest in this capability and want to contribute re-enablement of it, please reach out to us with an email to [developers](mailto:developers@openfedem.org).

 For detailed instructions and theoretical background, you can refer to the [Fedem User and Theory Guides](https://www.openfedem.org/guides/A_user_and_theory_guides/).